isaacs/actual-request-url/README.md

 ### `getPath(req) => string`

-Return the string portion of the request url.
+Return the path portion of the request url (ie, the part that is normally found on Node's `req.url`).